Ramil3107/my-pet-project/README.md

 # My Pet Project
 My second pet project, which I’ve written based on the technologies I've learned.
-About 90 percent of the user interface is written using the Material library.
-I also used Redax Toolkit for state management.
+About 90 percent of the user interface is written using the Material UI library.
+I also used Redux Toolkit for state management.
 I've gained some experience with Firebase by implementing its authentication tools.